Allan Donald

-Allan Anthony Donald (born 20 October 1966) is a South African former cricketer who is also the current bowling coach of Bangladesh national cricket team.
-Often nicknamed 'White Lightning' due to his lightning quick bowling, he is considered one of the South Africa national cricket team's most successful pace bowlers.
-He was an important, integral and crucial member of the South African team in its resurgence into international cricket since readmission and played an influential role as a frontline genuine seam bowler to boost South Africa to new heights since its readmission to international cricket.
-During his playing career, he instilled fear among the batsmen with his speed, hostility and aggression on the field.
-He is known for his duels with some of the best batsmen of his generation including the likes of Sachin Tendulkar, Michael Atherton and Steve Waugh.
-He is also best remembered for his infamous iconic runout during the 1999 World Cup semi-final match between South Africa and Australia which eventually dented South Africa's golden run in the global showpiece.
-He became the first South African to take 300 test wickets.
+Allan Anthony Donald (born 20 October 1966) is a South African former cricketer who is also the former bowling coach of Bangladesh national cricket team.
+Often nicknamed 'White Lightning' due to his quick bowling, he is considered one of the South Africa national cricket team's greatest pace bowlers of all time.
+He was an integral member of the South African team in its resurgence into international cricket since readmission and played an influential role as a frontline genuine seam bowler to boost South Africa to new heights.
+During his playing career, he was known for his bowling speed and aggression on the field.
+He is also remembered for his infamous runout during South Africa's loss in the 1999 World Cup semi-final match against Australia.
+Donald is the first South African to take 300 Test wickets.

 Donald was one of the top fast bowlers in Test cricket, reaching the top of the ICC Test rankings in 1998, peaking with a ranking of 895 points the next year.
 In One Day Internationals (ODIs), he reached 794 points in 1998, ranked second behind teammate Shaun Pollock.
 He shared the new ball with Pollock from the 1996/1997 tour of India until his retirement in 2002.
-Donald is known for his bromance and friendship with Shaun Pollock especially when they used to be regular bowling partners for South Africa during their playing careers.
+Donald is known for his friendship with Pollock especially when they used to be regular bowling partners for South Africa.
 Donald described Pollock as South Africa's Glenn McGrath.
 He featured in four World Cup tournaments for South Africa in 1992, 1996, 1999 and 2003.